vishalbelsare/vale-server/docs/usage.md

     ![A screenshot showing the dashboard's 'Styles' option circled.](assets/ui/install.png)

-   You can click on a style's name to learn more it.
+   You can click on a style's name to learn more about it.

 ### Installing a custom style